Onnamission/Statistics-using-R/README.md

 ![Bootstrapping](Results/boot.png)

-The dashed line in the above grpah is the mean from the original data points.
+The dashed line in the above graph is the original r-squared value.

 The histogram showed what will be the result if we test regression multiple times on a random sample from the population measured by r-squared having same dependent and independent variable as testing regression multiple test is like doing hit and trial method which is very time consuming.